Pranav5543/FirstSkill-assignment/README.md

 ```

 Notes:
-- If no `TMDB_API_KEY` is provided the app uses minimal mock data so the UI can render locally.
+- If no `OMDB_API_KEY` is provided the app uses minimal mock data so the UI can render locally.
 - The `AI_Report.md` contains details about AI assistance used to scaffold this starter.